 8) Do not remove hair by tweezing, waxing or using creams for a period of one month prior to treatment.
 The hair follicle needs to be present for laser hair removal to be effective.

 9) Do not use hair bleach prior to laser hair removal, as this can irritate the skin as well as preventing the laser from working as efficiently.

 10) Do not wear lotions, makeup or perfume to your laser hair removal session, as these may cause further irritation.

 How Does Laser Hair Removal Work?

 The principle behind laser hair removal is “selective photothermolysis”.
 It sounds complicated but basically it means matching the specific wavelength of light and the pulse duration to the target tissue.
 Only the target tissue will be destroyed, leaving the surrounding undamaged.
-A good analogy is wearing a black pants on a sunny day.
+A good analogy is wearing black pants on a sunny day.
 You will notice the black colour absorbs the light energy causing heating of your pants.
 In the same manner, dark tissue containing melanin will selectively absorb the light energy, causing heating and destruction of the dark tissue.
-The is why laser hair removal work best on people with dark coloured hair.
+This is why laser hair removal work best on people with dark coloured hair.
 Light skin and dark hair are the most effective combination when it comes to laser hair removal.

 Does Laser Hair Removal Work?

 Often people think that laser hair removal is a one stop deal where all your hair will be removed after one treatment.
 Unfortunately this is not the reality of laser hair removal.